Arecardo/Fall2018-Visualization-59500-001/Project2/README.md

 3. alice.txt: original data text.

 ## How to run Alice Sample:
-Pretty same as trump wordcloud project.
+Same as trump wordcloud project.